s-odhiambo/Instagram/README.md

  You'll need to create a new postgress database, Type the following command to access postgress

  $ psql
- Then run the following query to create a new database named instaklone
+ Then run the following query to create a new database named Instagram

 # create database Instagram
 4.Install dependencies